Want to add FUN to your Math block?

 These cards review several skills at once!
 Students clip clothespins to cards to match the correct answers to what the center of the card shows.
 This is a great way to work some fine motor practice into math!

-Using the games above, your students will be engaged in skill review, and you will see their foundational skills grow!
+Using the games above, your students will be engaged in skill review, and you will see their foundational math skills grow!
+These are especially great for engaging and reviewing skills learned throughout the year for your 1st graders.

 Do you have a math game you love?
 Leave a comment and let me know!